Active Living & Social Connections

-Active Living and Your Health
+Active Living & Your Health

 Whether you are 65 or 85, staying physically active and socially connected can help prevent isolation, anxiety, confusion, and depression.
 Just as important, it improves your physical and emotional health, immune system, strength, flexibility and balance.
-Sometimes changes in your personal and living situations can impact your physical and social activities.
+Sometimes changes in your personal and living situations can impact your physical activities and social connections.
 Here are some suggestions to explore.

 Explore ways to stay mentally, physically and socially active.